schandra29/UADO/README.md

 Snippet: <header>...</header>
 Explanation: This pattern builds a React component based on the prompt "Create a header component".
 ```

+## Guardrails
+UADO warns about common project pitfalls before writing generated code:

+- Warns if `package.json` is missing or malformed.
+- Alerts when new packages are detected but `node_modules` is absent.
+- Detects unresolved Git merge conflicts.
+- Warns when Git has untracked or unstaged files.

+Pass `--no-guardrails` to bypass these checks if needed.

 ## Project Structure
 ```